5V 1.8A Isolated Output PoE Module - For Raspberry Pi 3 B+ or 4

-This module works well with the Raspberry Pi 3 Model B+, which has the 4 wires on a header.
+This module works well with the Raspberry Pi 4 or Pi 3 Model B+, which has the 4 wires on a header.
 As you can see in our photos, you just need some female-female jumper wires to get the Ethernet wires to the module, and then two wires to bring the 5V back to the header.
-Note that even though a 2.5A power supply is recommended for a Pi 3B+, that's only required if you attach a bunch of accessories (such as a 7" display!)
+Note that even though a 2.5A power supply is recommended for a Pi 4 / 3B+, that's only required if you attach a bunch of accessories (such as a 7" display!)
 1.8A will cover a wide range of usages, as the current draw is around 0.7A max without extras.

 If you don't have access to those pins, but can power your board or computer with a micro USB cable, check out our 5V microUSB PoE Splitter.
-It's bigger and more expensive but really easy to use Great for older Raspberry Pi's (not the 3 B+), Feathers, etc)
+It's bigger and more expensive but really easy to use Great for older Raspberry Pi's (before the 3 B+), Feathers, etc)

 - Connect pins 1 and 2 to Ethernet wires 4 and 5